 In this video, Handyguys Brian and Paul attempt to connect the Google Home with Philips Hue.
-In the previous video, Handyguys Brian and Paul go through the process in which to set up the Philips Hue home automation.
+In the previous video, Handyguys Brian and Paul go through the process to set up the Philips Hue home automation.
 They realized that connecting the Philips Hue to the Amazon Echo Dot (Alexa) went smoothly.
 However, The Handyguys had trouble when trying to tell Alexa to change the colors for the LED lights.

 Connecting the Google Home with Philips Hue

 Once your Philips Hue Bridge is set up, go to the home control setting for the Google Home and add smart devices.
-The app will then ask you which smart devices to which you want to connect.
+The app will then ask you which smart devices that you want to connect.
 Press the pair button within the Google Home app and then the link button on the Philips Hue in order to start your home automation process from your device.
 Within the Google Home app, you are able to assign rooms to the different lights as well as group various pairing under one room.

 Effectiveness of the Google Home with Home Automation